syncfusion-content/blazor-docs/blazor/diagram/layout/radial-tree.md

 ![Blazor Radial Tree Diagram](../images/RadialTreeUG.png)

+## How to create a RadialTree with nodes and connectors

-Also, you can render a radial tree layout without using Datasource.
-The following code demonstrates how to render a mind map layout without using DataSource.
+You can render a radial tree layout without using Datasource.
+The following code demonstrates how to render a radial tree layout without using DataSource.

 ```csharp
 @using Syncfusion.Blazor.Diagram